frankaemika/docs/source/libfranka.rst

 Signal processing
 *******************
-To facilitate the control of the robot under non ideal network connections, libfranka includes signal processing functions that will modify the user-commanded values to make them conform with the :ref:`limits of the interface<control_parameters_specifications>`.
+To facilitate the control of the robot under non-ideal network connections, libfranka includes signal processing functions that will modify the user-commanded values to make them conform with the :ref:`limits of the interface<control_parameters_specifications>`.
-There are two *optional* functions included in the all realtime control loops:
+There are two *optional* functions included in all realtime control loops:

  * A first-order **low-pass filter** to smooth the user-commanded signal.
  * A **rate limiter**, that saturates the time derivatives of the user-commanded values.